 The VanEck Vectors Oil Services ETF

-The VanEck Vectors Oil Services ETF (OIH) fell 3.12% in the week ended September 4.
-This ETF tracks an index of the top 25 US-listed oilfield equipment and services (or OFS) companies.
-OIH is a good proxy for playing energy prices because OFS companies’ fortunes tend to be closely linked to those of upstream (or exploration and production) companies.
+The VanEck Vectors Oil Services ETF (OIH) lost 3.86% in the week ended July 2.
+The ETF tracks an index of the top 25 US-listed oilfield equipment and services (or OFS) companies.
+OIH is a good proxy for playing energy prices because OFS companies’ fortunes tend to be closely linked to those of upstream or E&P companies.

 It would then follow that OIH would mirror the performance of the SPDR S&P Oil & Gas Exploration & Production ETF (XOP), which tracks an index of predominantly upstream E&P (exploration and production) companies.
 In the week ended July 2, XOP lost 6.2%.
 OIH, however, fell less than XOP at the end of the week, as we can see in the chart above.
-Refer to the previous part of this series to find out more about XOP’s performance.
+Refer to the previous part to find out more about XOP’s performance.

-As we noted earlier, the United States Oil Fund (USO) gained ~1.34% while the United States Natural Gas Fund (UNG) fell 2.49% in the week ended September 4.
+As we noted earlier, the United States Oil Fund (USO) lost ~5.3%, while the United States Natural Gas Fund (UNG) gained 1.8% in the week ended July 2.
 These commodity ETFs track changes in prompt futures prices.

-OFS companies, as their name suggests, provide equipment and services that help E&P companies extract energy, which can range from resource analyses even before a well is drilled, to the equipment used for drilling and energy transportation equipment.
+OFS companies, as the name suggests, provide equipment and services that help E&P companies extract energy, which can range from resource analyses even before a well is drilled, to the equipment used for drilling and energy transport.

-As upstream companies expand their operations, OFS companies stand to gain.
+As upstream companies expand operations, OFS companies stand to gain.
 The opposite is also true.
 So, even though OFS companies tend to have longer-term contracts with upstream companies, any strength or weakness in upstream stocks quickly flows to OFS stocks.
-Another sector that benefits when upstream companies expand their operations is the MLP sector, which includes companies like Magellan Midstream Partners (MMP).
+Another sector that benefits when upstream companies expand operations is the MLP (master limited partnership) sector, which includes companies like Magellan Midstream Partners (MMP).

 OIH tracks a capitalization-weighted index.
-As we saw with XLE in Part 1 of this series, OIH can also be prone to dominance by a handful of large companies.
+So, like we saw with XLE in part one of this series, OIH too can be prone to dominance by a handful of large companies.
 Industry leaders Schlumberger (SLB) and Halliburton (HAL) together account for almost a third of OIH’s holdings.
 SLB lost 3% while HAL and BHI both lost more than 2% in the July 2 week.

-Indeed, just the top five holdings, including Baker Hughes (BHI), National Oilwell Varco (NOV), and Cameron International (CAM), together with SLB and HAL, account for about half of OIH’s portfolio.
-This makes OIH not only a very industry-specific security but also highly reliant on a handful of big companies’ fortunes.
+Indeed, just the top five holdings, including Baker Hughes (BHI), National Oilwell Varco (NOV), and Cameron International (CAM), together with SLB and HAL, account for about half of OIH.
+This makes OIH not only a very industry-specific security, but also one very reliant on the fortunes of a handful of big companies.